RdoubleA/MLprep/deep_learning.md

 Because of these challenges, there are many proposed alternatives to the vanilla GAN, such as conditional GAN, and Wasserstein GAN, which I won't go over here.

+## Graph Neural Nets
+GNNs are a type of neural network model that is applied to graph data which contains information about nodes and edges.
+Each node has a set of learned features and the adjacency matrix describes the pairwise relationships.
+The core feature of GNNs is the propagation rule, which is the "convolution" of GNNs.
+It is essentially a single layer neural network applied to input node features matrix while taking into account edge information normalized by degree.

+H^(l+1) = σ(D^(-1/2) A D^(-1/2) H^(l) W^(l))

+where:

+    H^(l) is the matrix of node features at layer l,
+    A is the adjacency matrix of the graph,
+    D is the degree matrix of the graph (a diagonal matrix with the degree of each node on the diagonal), W^(l) is the weight matrix at layer l, and σ() is a non-linear activation function (e.g., ReLU).

+This propagation rule is essentially saying that, for each node in the graph, we aggregate the features of its neighbors (including itself), then apply a linear transformation (using the weight matrix W^(l)) and a non-linear activation function.
+The normalization by D^(-1/2) is done to avoid exploding or vanishing gradients during training due to the varying number of neighbors for different nodes.

+### Graph convolutional networks
+GCNs are essentially the basic propagation rule stacked several times.
+This learns neighborhood features for each node that propagates from other nodes.
+The depth of the network (i.e., the number of layers) determines the size of the neighborhood from which each node can gather information.
+For example, a 2-layer GCN allows each node to gather information from its 2-hop neighbors.
+It can be used for classification or graph representation learning.

+One major drawback of GCNs is that it treats every neighbor equally, so it doesn't learn complex local relationships.
+You can introduce this information with weighted edges, but these must be predefined and remain static throughout training.

+### Graph attention networks
+GATs (graph attention transformers/networks) add one key innovation to GCNs borrowed from the self-attention mechanism in transformers.
+Instead of using the raw adjacency matrix in the propagation rule it calculates attention weights between nodes that are learned through training through a similar softmax attention calculation.
+This enables GATs to learn more complex relationships that do not need to be predefined.

+### GraphSAGE

+### Graph isomorphism network

 ## Deep Learning Concepts

 - [Transfer learning](#transfer-learning)